 What is Dental Floss?

-Dental floss, also commonly known as floss, is a type of thin filament that’s been specifically designed to remove food from in between teeth and reach areas a toothbrush isn’t able to reach.
-Dentists teach their patients to use floss because it not only cleans out food particles, floss also works to remove plaque, prevent gingivitis and the formation of plaque.
+Dental floss, also commonly known as floss, is a type of thin filament that’s been specifically designed to remove food from between teeth.
+It helps to reach areas that a toothbrush isn’t able.
+Dentists teach their patients to use floss because it not only cleans out food particles, it also works to remove plaque and helps to prevent gingivitis.

 Flossing also provides other health benefits.
 These include the elimination of bad breath and improving heart health.
-Studies have shown that flossing and good dental hygiene can cut down incidents of heart failure and atrial fibrillation.
+Studies have shown that good dental hygiene can cut down incidents of certain types of heart disease.

 Dental floss is an important part of human health; however, can floss be bad for cats?
 Can eating floss make a cat sick?